Patriots of Color Archive: Black and Indigenous Soldiers in the Revolutionary War

 This collection of original muster rolls, pay vouchers, enlistment papers, and discharge forms has been methodically assembled from auctions, rare manuscript dealers, and fellow collectors over the past 25 years.

-About the Documents & Future Plans
+About the Documents & Partnership with Ancestry

 The archive was acquired from a private collection, thanks to the generosity of several donors.
 The archive documents the military service of men of African and Native American descent who served in the ranks of the Continental Army.
-This vast and varied archive provides the opportunity to explore the lives of hundreds of veterans of color, considering their difficult choices and analyzing the intersection of their lives with the complex world in which they lived. tw
+This vast and varied archive provides the opportunity to explore the lives of hundreds of veterans of color, considering their difficult choices and analyzing the intersection of their lives with the complex world in which they lived.
+The Museum displays select documents as rotations in its core galleries and in special exhibitions.

-The Museum displays select documents as rotations in its core galleries and in our special exhibition Black Founders: The Forten Family of Philadelphia.
-Documents from the archive will soon be accessible to everyone at no cost, thanks to a new partnership with Ancestry as part of their commitment to preserving history that is at risk of being forgotten.
+Documents from the archive are now accessible to everyone at no cost, thanks to a partnership with Ancestry, the global leader in family history, as part of their commitment to preserving history that is at risk of being forgotten.

 Select Documents from the Archive

 To be able to see the names of these men and know that they held these papers in their hands is incredibly powerful.
 They also document the complicated racial dynamics of an army fighting for the principle that ‘all men are created equal’ in a nation where slavery was still legal.Dr.
-Philip C. Mead, Chief Historian
+Philip C. Mead, former Chief Historian

 The Archive in the News